MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 * I chose to implement a more complex landmark as I felt it better transitioned when the true content was revealed.
 * I rendered a second skeleton in the horizontal list to let the user know there _may_ be more than one Card after the loading finishes.
-* I lowered the opacity for the consecutive skeletons to emphaise there may/may-not be more than one card after the load has completed.
+* I lowered the opacity for the consecutive skeletons to emphasise there may/may-not be more than one card after the load has completed.

 ---

 ## Conclusion

-When skeletons are implemented correctly you'll not only make your application look and feel better, but deliver a more intuitive experience to your users as they will now have a better understanding on page layouts and content landmarks before the true content has even loaded.
+When skeletons are implemented correctly you'll not only make your application look and feel better, but deliver a more intuitive experience to your users as they will now have a better understanding of page layouts and content landmarks before the true content has even loaded.

 ---